 Chronic pain can bring about feelings of fear, depression, or even terror depending on the severity of the pain signals.
 Medical literature recognizes the role that brain plays in chronic pain.
 According to the International Association for the Study of Pain, pain is subjective and is unique to each person.
-Chronic pain management can be used to help patients utilize their mind to perceive pain differently and depend on fewer painkillers.
+Chronic pain management can be used to help individuals utilize their mind to perceive pain differently and depend on fewer painkillers.

 1. Deep Muscle Relaxation

 Relaxation training involves slow, deep breathing and concentration to relieve tension from muscles to relieve pain.
-Deep muscle relaxation is designed to help the patient focus their attention away from the pain by releasing muscle tension.
+Deep muscle relaxation is designed to help the individual focus their attention away from the pain by releasing muscle tension.
 It may take some time to learn the skills; however, relaxation tapes are widely available to walk you through the steps.

 Biofeedback is a method used to treat chronic pain that involves being taught how to control bodily functions including muscle tension and heart rate by a professional machine.
 The device will indicate success when a person learns to release their muscle tension voluntarily.
-This method can eventually be used to treat patients how to relax their muscles on their own without the help of a machine.
+This method can eventually be used to treat individuals how to relax their muscles on their own without the help of a machine.

 3. Visual Imagery

 Visual imagery can be used to help the individual shift their focus to mental pictures of events or scenes that are pleasant and relaxing.
 Visual imagery may also include the repetition of positive phrases or words to reduce pain.
 Tapes can be used to help an individual develop a particular phrase that they associate with a pleasant visual image in their head that distracts them from suffering.